 A Victorian literary workhorse who wrote 47 novels by a rigid daily schedule, capturing the politics and hypocrisies of his age with sharp, steady wit.

-Anthony Trollope stands as one of the most industrious and perceptive chroniclers of Victorian society.
-For much of his adult life, he was a dedicated postal surveyor, a job that involved constant travel across England and Ireland.
-He famously disciplined himself to write 250 words every 15 minutes before his day job began, a method that produced an astonishing output.
-His two great novel sequences—the 'Barsetshire' novels, set in the world of cathedral clergy, and the 'Palliser' novels, exploring political machinations in London—form a sprawling, interconnected portrait of 19th-century England.
-Trollope's genius was his steady, unsentimental gaze; he dissected social climbing, electoral corruption, and the tensions between money and morality with a psychologist's eye.
-While sometimes criticized in his time for being too plain, his reputation has soared for the sheer reliability and depth of his social observation, offering a more nuanced and comprehensive picture of his era than many of his flashier contemporaries.
+Anthony Trollope wrote 250 words every 15 minutes before his day job as a postal surveyor.
+That discipline produced two great novel sequences: the 'Barsetshire' novels, set in cathedral clergy, and the 'Palliser' novels, exploring political machinations in London.
+He dissected social climbing, electoral corruption, and tensions between money and morality with a psychologist's eye.
+His reputation has soared for the reliability and depth of his social observation, offering a comprehensive picture of Victorian England.

 The biggest hits of 1815